akm-akm/akm-whatsapp-bot/Readme.md

 6. Add the enviroment variables shown in .env.example file under settings > reveal config vars.
 7. Now open the app after deploying it and login usig the password you added in enviroment variable.
 8. Click on connect and and scan the qr code shown in the site.
-9. Test by send hi in the inbox.
+9. Test by sending hi in the inbox.
 10. Star this repo and Enjoy!!